supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_L12_Azure_Deployments_Using_Resource_Manager_Templates.md

    > **Note**: As a next step, you could now modularize the remaining resource definitions in the main deployment template, such as the network and virtual machine resource definitions.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-   > - Select the **Lab Validation** tab located at the upper right corner of the lab guide section.
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-   > - Hit the Validate button for the corresponding task.
+- Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
-   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ## Review

 In this lab, you learned how to create an Azure Resource manager template, modularize it by using a linked template, modify the main deployment template to call the linked template and updated dependencies, and finally deploy the templates to Azure.

-### You have successfully completed the lab.
+## You have successfully completed the lab.